metapolator/metapolator/elements-of-design.md

 ## _note:_ this is not a specification
 This page lists the **first, rough** building blocks of the design.
 With that the Metapolator project is **out of the dark** and the [interaction design goals](https://github.com/metapolator/metapolator/wiki/interaction-design-goals) **start to be realised**.
 But this is not a complete solution; details are lacking; drawings are illustrations, not building plans; and the interaction is not _exactly_ specified.
 That is for a later phase in the project.

 So enjoy the fact that you can watch interaction being created ‘out of nothing’ and that you can plan with what you see here.
-Thanks for your patience where it comes to the last detail. _—ps_
+Thanks for your patience where it comes to the last detail.

+The [working UI demo](https://github.com/metapolator/metapolator/wiki/working-UI-demo) page offers details about how these building blocks can be simplified and prioritised for implementation.

 ## 960px comps
 Designing for the (effective) minimum viewport size of 960px wide, 700px high is tough, but we want this to work on 1024x768 laptops.
 Here are the **wireframes** for the three views we have structured the UI around—